 The FHA home loan from the Federal Housing Administration is one of the most readily available federal home loans in America.
 Civilians living anywhere in the country have access to the program, versus having to be military affiliated for the VA home loan, or being in a rural (sometimes suburban) community for the USDA home loan.

 The FHA home loan boasts a down payment as low as 3.5 percent and can be provided as a gift from another party.
-If you’re dealing with a good lender, you are likely to get a rebate.
-Also, it’s important to add that your lender, as well as the seller, can pay your FHA home loan closing costs for you!
+The seller can also pay your closing costs of up to 6% with an FHA loan.

 Another great benefit of the FHA home loan is the ability to access the 203k loan, which allows you to get a loan for more than the home is worth in order to fund repairs.
 You can read our piece further expanding on the 203k by clicking here.